Quasician/CellularAutomata/doc/RPS_DESIGN.md

 For example if you were using an arraylists, it would be very easy to create and read all the object relationships, but it would be a pain to loop through all of the values.
 You could use a hashmap, but the efficiency compared to an arraylist when the dataset is this small would be negligible.
 With a hashmap you also have the added complexity of hashing each object and returning it, while in an arraylist implementation, it would be easy to do both.
+We could use an array but it wouldn't generalize well to adding new options, since you would have to create a new array every time.